 Traveling is a high priority for us, so:

-- Generally we live quite modestly and each month we are able to put some money in a savings account.
-We try to avoid impulse purchases; we buy only what we need; we like buying used things and giving them a new life; we love to cook, so we don’t go out on a regular basis.
+- At home we live quite modestly and each month we are able to put away some money into a savings account.
+We try to avoid impulse purchases; we buy only what we really need; we like buying used things and giving them a new life; we love to cook, so we don’t go out on a regular basis.
 Finally, we don’t have a car back home, which saves us a ton of money each month.

-- We sublet our apartment in Hamburg for the duration of this trip, so we don’t have to worry about paying rent and utilities while traveling.
+- We sublet our apartment in Hamburg for the duration of this trip so we don’t have any additional expenses (like rent and utilities) while traveling.

 - We travel on a very low budget.
-Our average on this trip is 40 EUR per day for accommodation, food, gas, tourism and entrance fees, personal necessities and the occasional splurge.
+Our average on this trip (before we reached Italy) was 40 EUR per day which covers accommodation, food, gas, tourism and entrance fees, personal necessities and the occasional splurge.
 For all three of us.
 (In Italy we are averaging 60 EUR per day.)

 Is it safe to travel to the Balkans?

 There is a lot of prejudice against the countries in central and eastern Europe.
 Some of it was in our heads also, so we decided to see for ourselves…

 We visited Czechia, Romania, Bulgaria, Greece, Albania, Macedonia, Kosovo, Montenegro, Bosnia and Herzegovina, Croatia and Slovenia, and honestly, we felt as in each of these countries as we feel at home in Germany.
 Of course, we always follow simple precautions like splitting up our money and credit cards in different bags and pockets, have several copies of all important documents, don’t carry flashy jewelry (we don’t own any anyway 🙂 ), being careful with our electronic gadgets, etc.